#51|February 27, 2019|Mental Health

 • Why does Johann think we need social solutions rather than medical ones to tackle depression?

-• Hear Johann talk about how a study of Dr Vincent Felitti’s on obesity became to be about childhood trauma and the power of shame.
+• Hear Johann talk about how a study of Dr. Vincent Felitti’s on obesity became about childhood trauma and the power of shame.

 • How did Rangan realise kindness and compassion can provide value in his doctor’s surgery?

-• Johann talks about ‘junk values’ and how marketing and advertising in today’s society seems more important to us than social connection.
+• Johann talks about ‘junk values’ and how marketing and advertising in today’s society seem more important to us than social connection.

 • Rangan and Johann talk about how we have lost a lot of our common sense through changes in our modern environment.